amperity/amperity-docs/contributing/source/setup.rst

      - Run ``make``.
 This will build the documentation locally on your machine.

-       .. note:: If you get an error similar to "make: sphinx-build: No such file or directory" verify that your $PATH variable is updated to match the location on your machine into which Homebrew installed Sphinx.
+       .. note:: If you get an error similar to "make: sphinx-build: No such file or directory" verify that your $PATH variable is updated to match the location on your machine into which Homebrew or Pip installed Sphinx.

        Run ``make serve``, and then open ``http://localhost:8080/`` to view the documenation.

 .. contributing-set-up-environment-end